Amarasigamani

-Amarasigamani (12 November 1950 – 21 June 2021) was an Indian actor and poet who worked on Tamil films and television serials.
+D. Amarasigamani (12 November 1950 – 21 June 2021) was an Indian actor and poet who worked on Tamil films and television serials.

 Career

 Amarasigamani began his acting career in drama troupes, working with actors such as S. V. Sahasranamam, Komal Swaminathan and V. Gopalakrishnan.
 He later wrote the dialogue for the Tamil film Mudhalai (Dost Magarmach).

 Amarasigamani notably worked on films such as Anniyan (2005), Sivaji (2007) and Evano Oruvan (2007).
 On television, he made appearances in the shows Sontham, Uravugal and Ponnunjal.

 The government of Tamil Nadu honored Amarasigamani with the Kalaimamani award in the 'Sirantha Gunachitra Nadigar' (Best Character Artist) category.
 He was also awarded the 'Kavimaamani' award (Best Poet) by Bharathy Kalai Kazhagam in Chennai.

 Death

 He died aged 70 on 21 June 2021, following a cardiac arrest.
 He had suffered from Parkinson's disease for several years prior to his death.
 He was survived by his wife Shyamala Devi, three sons and a daughter.